venkatsubramanian-n/IPL-Statistics-2008-2022/README.md

 Introduction:

-* Dashboard contains size of 1024px x 768px with 8 tables
+* Worked with Premier Leagues data of 8 columns with winners, location, team statistics etc.
-* Techniques of Winning team, Purple & Orange Cap holders, team statistics from 2008 - 2022
+* Visualized Pie-charts, Geo maps for analyzing stadium venues and percentage of toss won
-* Insights of player’s image were inserted in term of winning matches
+* Discovered that after winning the toss, most teams choose to field to ondrop the opponent teams